Drill Matching Bolt Holes

 A Way To Drill Matching Bolt HolesAs a simple modification of Method 1 above, if the hole is large, then we must drill in steps.
 For instance, if the holes you need are larger than you want to drill through with a single pass.

 Mounting a trailer tongue hitch is an example.
-We want 1/2″ bolts, but we don’t want to push a 1/2″ drill through a steel beam by hand.
+We want 1/2″ bolts, but we do not want to push a 1/2″ drill through a steel beam by hand.
 So, we start with a small hole, then make it bigger and bigger with successive larger drill bits.
 (Like 1/8″ then 1/4″ then 3/8″, then finally 1/2″.)
 Drilling in steps makes big holes much easier.

 While only the initial drill point mark is truly guided by the existing holes of the part for mounting, that mark sets the hole location for the smaller drills to follow.
 This is why we call it indirect drilling.
+Either way, it is another possibility to drill matching bolt holes.

 The example shown in the image is perfect for this.
-It’s the mounting plate for the I-Beam at the top of the Gantry Crane leg.
+It is the mounting plate for the I-Beam at the top of the Gantry Crane leg.
 We want those holes to match, of course, so using one mounting plate to guide holes in the other plates as well as the beam makes everything line-up.
 (In case you want them, here are the I-Beam clamps shown.)

 This indirect method is also perfect to drill matching holes to tap.
 Tapped bolt holes are smaller than the clearance holes, so we start with the drill point, then end at the proper tap drill size.
-In the case of threads, it’s extra important that the holes match as well as for tapping the treads straight.
+In the case of threads, it is extra important that the holes match as well as for tapping the treads straight.

 Method 3 – Transfer Marking

 Set Of Transfer PunchesSometimes the best you can get is a pen in the hole to draw the position onto the mating part.
 (Felt tip markers like SHARPIE work best.)
 When you do, make sure the pen is straight up and down as you trace it.
-You’ll then need to eye the center and mark it with a punch to drill.
+You will then need to eye the center and mark it with a punch to drill.
 This technique is often the best for thin sheet metal parts.

 I use these techniques all the time in my shop.
-It’s not that I dislike measuring and marking for drilling holes.
-However, if we skip the measurements, then we’re more likely to have the right holes in the right spots.
-Make the job as simple as possible.
-Also, I like it when things just bolt up nice rather than having to fiddle to make things fit.
+It is not that I dislike measuring and marking for drilling holes.
+However, if we skip the measurements, then we are more likely to have the right holes in the right places.
+Make the job as simple as possible, and the process as robust as possible.

 Good luck with all your drilling projects.